Campus of Michigan State University: Landmarks

 Michigan State is home to three bronze statues, two of which were erected in 2005 and one in 2003.
 On the entrance plaza of the Administration Building that bears his name is the statue of former president John A. Hannah.
 Downstream on the south bank of the Red Cedar River is the new bronze statue of "The Spartan".
 This 2005 replica replaced the original terra cotta statue, which can still be seen in the west concourse of Spartan Stadium.
 The third statue, erected in 2003, is a 12-foot likeness of famed Spartan Basketball star and Los Angeles Laker, Earvin "Magic" Johnson.

 Another landmark is the spray painted boulder known as "The Rock".
 Lying east of Farm Lane just north of the river, it is a popular spot for campus events such as outdoor summer theatre, Greek house tailgating, and candlelight vigils.
 It was once used by Michigan Agricultural College (forerunner to MSU) students to study mineral contents.
-MSU has several botanical gardens, including the W. J. Beal Botanical Garden just across the river from the stadium, the Old Horticulture Gardens next to the building of the same name, the MSU Horticulture Gardens, and the adjoining 4-H Children's Garden.
+MSU has several botanical gardens, including the W. J. Beal Botanical Garden just across the river from the stadium, the Old Horticulture Gardens next to the building of the same name, the MSU Horticulture Gardens, the Radiology Healing Gardens, and the adjoining 4-H Children's Garden.

 The university has several buildings for public gatherings and events.
 Spartan Stadium serves as the university's football stadium.
 The Breslin Center is a multi-purpose basketball arena.
 The Munn Ice Arena is used for ice hockey.
 The MSU Pavilion serves as a venue for agricultural expositions and other types of events.
+Abrams Planetarium sits between North Shaw Lane and South Shaw Lane.
 Michigan State has two separate buildings for theatre.
 The MSU Auditorium/Fairchild Theatre is used for the MSU Theatre Department's shows, concerts, and public speakers.
 The Auditorium is on Farm Lane and the north bank of the river, in the heart of campus.
 To the southeast lies the main theatre for the Lansing metropolitan area, the Wharton Center for Performing Arts.
-The Wharton Center features Broadway plays and other performances, and was the site the 1992 U.S. presidential election debates.
+The Wharton Center features Broadway plays and other performances, and was the site of the 1992 U.S. presidential election debates.
 The university also has its own hotel/convention center, the Kellogg Center.